orizens/orizens.com/src/pages/blog/2016-02-12-adding-redux-with-ngrxstore-to-angular-2-part-1.md

 }
 ```

-I also imported the &#8220;**ChangeDetectionStrategy**&#8220;, so I can instruct angular to evaluate changes once.
+I also imported the "**ChangeDetectionStrategy**", so I can instruct angular to evaluate changes once.

-In order to use the result of the youtube search action, I attach the store's reducer result to the &#8220;**videos**" property in this class.
+In order to use the result of the youtube search action, I attach the store's reducer result to the "**videos**" property in this class.
 Since this operation is async, the template of youtube-videos component has been defined with a pipe of **async**:

 ```typescript